DDrew73/491h/labs/lab3/lab3.md

 - MM jumper wires

 ## Deliverables
-- For 3 seconds, toggle the RED LED on and off with a button press.
-Then for 3 seconds, the GREEN LED turns on when the button is held, and off when not held.
+- For a three second duration, the program should be in a state where you can toggle the RED LED on and off with a button press.
+Then, for three seconds, the GREEN LED should turn on when the button is held, and turn off when the button is not held.
 Repeat this cycle indefinitely.

 ## Extensions
 - Switch modes at any time by "double clicking" the button instead of relying on a timer.